Breaking the News: Taking the Roles of Influencer vs. Journalist in a LLM-Based Game for Raising Misinformation Awareness: Game Design Approach

-To avoid biases or stereotypes associated with traditional medicine, we use "Product R" to refer to traditional medicine.
+We use “Product R” to represent traditional medicine and “Max” for science-based medicine.
 Before gameplay, we explained to players the nature of Product R, particularly stating that it has not undergone rigorous testing and lacks scientific consensus on its safety.
-We also introduce another medicine called ”Max” to represent science-based medicine, and we also explain the nature of Max before the game begins.
-Players are informed that Max has been subject to rigorous clinical trials, with the results published in a peer-reviewed medical journal, however, these studies have demonstrated inconsistent effectiveness against the Zinc virus.
+Players are also informed that Max has been subject to rigorous clinical trials, with the results published in a peer-reviewed medical journal, however, these studies have demonstrated inconsistent effectiveness against the Zinc virus.
 We deliberately avoided making vaccines a topic of this game to prevent players' pre-existing attitudes toward vaccines from influencing their behaviour in the game.